Brew Method

 The defining feature of espresso is not only strength.
 It is the combination of pressure, fine grind, compact puck preparation, short brew time, and concentrated yield.
 This is why espresso reacts so quickly to small changes.
 A tiny adjustment in grind size, dose, basket fill, distribution, tamping, temperature, or yield can noticeably change the shot.

-Crema is the tan foam that sits on top of a fresh espresso shot.
-It forms when pressure releases gases and oils from the coffee, and it can hint at freshness and extraction quality.
-It is not a guarantee of good flavor, though.
-A shot can have crema and still taste sour, bitter, hollow, or stale.
+Crema is the tan foam that sits on top of espresso.
+It forms as dissolved gases leave the liquid after pressure falls, carrying tiny droplets and suspended material into the foam.
+Its amount and persistence vary with coffee, roast, age and extraction.
+Crema is not a quality score: a shot can have abundant crema and still taste sour, bitter, hollow or stale.

 Good espresso should taste concentrated but balanced.
 It can be intense without being harsh, sweet without being flat, and rich without tasting burnt.
 Bad espresso usually fails in one of three ways: sour and thin, bitter and dry, or muddy and hollow.